immohann/RASA-VOF/README.md

   url: "http://localhost:5005/api"
 (5005 because rasa server port number is 5005)

-4) Now open the webpage and the bot widget should be present and working.
+4) Now open the webpage directly from the *index.html* and the bot widget should be present and working.

 __________________